 The Venn diagrams revealed that the gene expression profile differed significantly along the three treatments, showing that 29, 54 and 32 genes were up-regulated exclusively at 1, 3 and 25 h, respectively, and 66 genes were induced at all time points (Fig. 2A).
 For down-regulated genes 29, 28 and 90 were exclusively observed at 1, 3 and 25 h after treatment exposure, in addition to 65 genes observed at all times of sampling (Fig. 2B).
 Interestingly, the 66 up-regulated genes present at all times, included genes such as APRR1, APRR5, chalcone synthase-1B, chalcone synthase-2 and chalcone synthase-J related to photoperiod and flavonoid synthesis; whereas the 65 down-regulated genes expressed at the different times of sampling were involved in diterpenoid, sesquiterpenoid and triterpenoid biosynthesis and defense against pathogens, such as beta-amyrin synthase, (-)-germacrene-D-synthase, cytochrome P450-82C4, PYL12, flower-specific defensin and zingipain.
 Cluster analysis revealed very different transcriptomic profiles underlying a marked differential gene expression at each time of sampling, including genes involved in plasma membranes, compound transport, chloroplast, cell wall, signaling and transduction of cellular signals, ROS oxidation, hormones and activity against pathogens (Fig. 3).

-GO of DEGs
+GO classification analysis of DEGs

-For the combined treatment of UV-B and cold after 1 h of exposure, GO enrichment analysis showed that three categories for the cellular component, two for molecular function and three for the biological process, of which hydrolase activity (GO:0016787) and stress response (GO:0006950) were statistically significant with 25 and 15 genes, respectively.
-For 3 h treatment, three categories were identified for the cellular component, two for molecular function and 14 for biological processes; from these, four categories were statistically significant: response to abiotic stimulus with 19 genes (GO:0009628), stress response with 14 genes (GO:0006950), carbohydrate metabolic process with 8 genes (GO:0005975) and biosynthetic process with 18 genes (GO:0009058).
-For treatment at 25 h, two categories were identified for the cellular component, two for molecular function and five for biological process; from these, three categories were statistically significant: hydrolase activity with 36 genes (GO:0016787), stress response with 17 genes (GO:0006950) and metabolic carbohydrate process with 18 genes (GO:0005975) (Fig. 4).
+For the combined treatment of UV-B and cold after 1 h of exposure, GO enrichment analysis showed that three categories for the cellular component, two for molecular function and three for the biological process, of which hydrolase activity (GO:0016787) and response to stress (GO:0006950) were statistically significant with 25 and 15 genes, respectively.
+For 3 h treatment, three categories were identified for the cellular component, two for molecular function and 14 for biological processes; from these, four categories were statistically significant: response to abiotic stimulus with 19 genes (GO:0009628), response to stress with 14 genes (GO:0006950), carbohydrate metabolic process with 8 genes (GO:0005975) and biosynthetic process with 18 genes (GO:0009058).
+For treatment at 25 h, two categories were identified for the cellular component, two for molecular function and five for biological process; from these, three categories were statistically significant: hydrolase activity with 36 genes (GO:0016787), response to stress with 17 genes (GO:0006950) and carbohydrate metabolic process with 18 genes (GO:0005975) (Fig. 4).

-The stress response (GO:0006950) category was significantly identified in all times, where genes were related to hormone biosynthesis, ROS oxidation and defense against pathogens, some genes are cytochrome P450 (98A2, CYP72A219 and CYP736A12), catalase, peroxidase, pathogenesis-related STH-2, RPP13 disease resistant and flower-specific defensin (Table 2).
+The response to stress (GO:0006950) category was significantly identified in all times, where genes were related to hormone biosynthesis, ROS oxidation and defense against pathogens, some genes are cytochrome P450 (98A2, CYP72A219 and CYP736A12), catalase, peroxidase, pathogenesis-related STH-2, RPP13 disease resistant and flower-specific defensin (Table 2).
 Genes grouped in hydrolase activity (GO:0016787) were found at 1 h and 25 h, corresponding to carboxylesterase 8, vicianin, zingipain, endochitinase, ABC transporter (B, C and G), acyl-thioesterase 1/2 and phospholipase D, which participates in defense against pathogens, plasma membranes and transport of compounds (Table 3).
-Besides, the metabolic carbohydrate process (GO:0005975) related to changes in the cell wall was important at 3 h and 25 h, finding genes such as β-D-xylosidase 2, β-galactosidase, pectinesterase, inositol oxygenase and endoglucanase (Table 4).
+Besides, the carbohydrate metabolic process (GO:0005975) related to changes in the cell wall was important at 3 h and 25 h, finding genes such as β-D-xylosidase 2, β-galactosidase, pectinesterase, inositol oxygenase and endoglucanase (Table 4).
 Meanwhile, response to abiotic stimulus (GO:0009628) and biosynthetic process (GO:0009058) were only found at 3 h; interestingly, the genes identified in these two categories are related to photoreceptor activity, protection of chloroplasts and flavonoid biosynthesis, some genes were ultraviolet-B receptor UVR8, adagio 3, stress enhanced, dehydrin, sigma factor, chalcone synthase J, chalcone synthase-1B and chalcone synthase-2 (Table 5; Table 6).

 KEGG analysis of DEGs